DEVELOPER7-sudo/OnyxGPT.Code/README.md

 - **📁 Project Management:** Dashboard to manage multiple projects
 - **🔄 Real-time Streaming:** Watch the AI agent think and code in real-time
 - **🎨 Modern UI:** Clean, responsive interface built with Tailwind CSS
-- **🔧 Multiple AI Models:** Choose from different Gemini models based on your needs
+- **🔧 Custom AI Models:** Configure any AI model and API endpoint without hardcoding keys
 - **💾 Persistent Projects:** All projects are saved and can be reopened anytime
+- **🔓 No API Keys:** Works out of the box with Puter AI API

 ## 🗺️ Project Roadmap

-Open Lovable is actively being developed.
+OnyxGPT.Code is actively being developed.
 Here are some of the features and improvements planned:

 -   [x] **Live Preview:** An `<iframe>` panel that shows a real-time, sandboxed preview of the generated application as the code is written.
 -   [ ] **Interactive Editing:** Allow users to click on elements in the preview to inspect and modify their properties.
 -   [ ] **Follow-up Prompts:** Implement a chat interface to allow for iterative development ("Now, change the color of the primary button to blue").
 -   [x] **Dependency Management:** Handle `<lov-add-dependency>` commands to automatically install new packages with `bun add`.
 -   [ ] **Deployment:** A one-click button to deploy the generated project to a hosting provider like Vercel or Netlify.
--   [x] **Model Flexibility:** Allow users to choose between different AI models.
+-   [x] **Custom Model Configuration:** Allow users to configure custom AI models and API endpoints in settings.
 -   [ ] **Export Projects:** Download generated projects as ZIP files
 -   [ ] **Template Library:** Pre-built templates for common application types
+-   [ ] **Multi-provider Support:** Integrate with additional AI providers (Claude, LLaMA, etc.)

 ## 🤝 Contributing